Research Administration Policies

 DOCUMENTATION

 A non-personnel cost transfer is documented by processing a journal entry in SIMBA.
 Adequate justification and documentation of the reason for the transfer must be part of the explanation section of the journal entry.
 Explanations should disclose why something happened, not just what happened.
 For example, "to correct error" is not an adequate justification.
 A better justification would be the following: "Correction needed because wrong account inadvertently charged due to coding error by staff entering the distribution."
 The reason for the error must be included as part of the justification (e.g. Due to…).
-The documentation should include a brief description of what is being transferred and why it belongs on the sponsored award to which it is being transferred.
+Under most circumstances, a justification should include a) an explanation of why the expense was charged to the wrong Sponsored Program, b) an explanation of why the expense should be allocated to a different Sponsored Program, and c) a description of the actions taken to diminish the likelihood of such errors occurring in the future.
 See Policy RA60 Cost Management for additional guidance regarding cost transfer justifications.

 FURTHER INFORMATION: